ess-dmsc/demax-client/README.md

 # demax-client

 This repository constitutes the frontend part of the DEMAX User Office website.
+The backend repository can be found <a href="https://github.com/ess-dmsc/demax-server">here.</a>
-This system will be used for submission and management of deuteration proposals at DEMAX.
-It is built with the angular CLI in TypeScript
+The DEMAX User Office will be used for submission and management of deuteration proposals.
+This system is built in TypeScript with Angular CLI.

 A live version of the system (irregularly updated) can be found at https://demax.esss.app

-The backend repository can be found <a href="https://github.com/ess-dmsc/demax-server">here.</a>

 ## Getting started